gnulag/gnulag.net/README.md

 * **basso**: his servers are more _bronken_ than audron's (emanating smoke signals so owner knows what's up).
 Great memeposter, **belzurix** has stashed many good ones of those memes.
 * **WnB**: has great knowledge but prefers getting erect.
 Posts fap materials constantly.
 Biggest ~~dick~~ duck hunter in the history of **#gnulag**
 * **iamidly**: has weird ideas about how computers should be (most of those are shared with **belzurix**).
 Runs his own distro and dogfoods his own coreutils-replacement.
 Doesn't tolerate colorful output.
+* **Shadowhand**: all around sr tech ninja, uses windows but yearns for linux, possibly autistic, boobs and cats are his specialty.

 ## Regulars Emeritus :(